Master of Psychology (Forensic)

 - Professional accreditation

-This program is accredited by the Australian Psychology Accreditation Council (APAC) as the fifth and sixth years of study, leading to registration as a psychologist with the Psychology Board of Australia (PsyBA).
+This program is accredited by the Australian Psychology Accreditation Council (APAC), opens in a new window as the fifth and sixth years of study, leading to registration as a psychologist with the Psychology Board of Australia (PsyBA), opens in a new window.
 After completing a further two years of supervised practice, you can apply to the PsyBA for full membership and endorsement as a forensic psychologist.

 - Practical experience